Navigating Faith and Identity: A Guide for LGBTQ+ Teens and Families

 Here are key ways families are able to help:

-What is The Mental Toll and Core Beliefs of Navigating Faith?
+What is The Mental Toll and Core Beliefs of Navigating Faith For LGBTQ+ in North Carolina?

-The mental toll of navigating faith as an LGBTQ+ individual underscores the importance of affirming and supportive religious environments.
-Inclusive communities help mitigate internalized negative beliefs and promote mental well-being by fostering acceptance and understanding.
+The significant psychological burden of navigating faith as an LGBTQ+ person in North Carolina highlights the critical importance of affirming religious environments.
+Inclusive faith communities across the state help counteract internalized negative beliefs and promote mental well-being through acceptance and understanding.

-What is the Path Forward for LGBTQ+ Teens?
+What is the Path Forward for LGBTQ+ Teens in North Carolina?

-How to Find Support: Resources for LGBTQ+ Teens and Families Navigating Faith
+How to Find Support, Resources for LGBTQ+ Teens and Families Navigating Faith in North Carolina?

 Here are some resources to check out:

-• Open and Affirming Churches (United Church of Christ)
+- Open and Affirming Churches (United Church of Christ) – Lists welcoming congregations in NC

 How Does Navigating Faith and Identity Impact Suicide Prevention for LGBTQ+ Teens?